marchewadm/llm-api-aggregator-backend/README.md

 ## Before usage

-Before running the application, make sure that PostgreSQL is installed and running on your machine.
+Before running the application, make sure that PostgreSQL and Redis are installed and running on your machine.

 Then, create a new database.
 You can call it whatever you wish, it doesn't really matter.
 However, what really matters is creating a `.env` file in the root directory of the project, otherwise the server won't boot up.